 By Seth Yoder

-Q. Joy, can you tell us a little about yourself and your role at the University of Illinois?
+Q. Could you tell us a little about yourself and your role at the University of Illinois?